Rel1cx/eslint-react/README.md

 # eslint-plugin-react-ts

-ESLint plugin for React built on top of the @typescript-eslint ecosystem.
+ESLint plugin to lint React TypeScript apps using the @typescript-eslint ecosystem.

-> Note: This plugin is still in early development and is not ready for use.\
+> Note: This plugin is still in early development and is not ready for use.

 ## Supported Engines